 In March 2007, the American Public Transportation Association (APTA) reported that, in 2006, there were 10.1 billion trips on local public transportation.
-According to APTA, public transit use has increased 30 percent since 1995 - more than double the 12 percent growth rate of the U.S population and outnumbering domestic airline trips by fifteen to one.1 Multiple variables impact the public and encourage people to use public transit service options, along with individual circumstances such as impaired driving ability or other factors.2 Cutaway buses represent a significant segment of the bus market in the United States - in particular, as it relates to demand response, or paratransit, services.
+According to APTA, public transit use has increased 30 percent since 1995 - more than double the 12 percent growth rate of the U.S population and outnumbering domestic airline trips by fifteen to one.
+Multiple variables impact the public and encourage people to use public transportation.
+These variables include rising gas prices, traffic congestion, expanding transit service options, along with individual circumstances such as impaired driving ability or other factors.
+Cutaway buses represent a significant segment of the bus market in the United States - in particular, as it relates to demand response, or paratransit, services.
 As population demographics shift and various issues impact public transportation, it is essential to obtain current insights from transit agencies as well as from vehicle manufacturers with respect to this critical public transit market segment.